Rob J. de Boer

 Teaching, honors, and other activities

-I teach introductory courses in Theoretical Biology and Theoretical Ecology for biology students on the bachelor level, which results Ebooks that are publicly available.
-I am a member of the Utrecht Center for Quantitative Immunology, and on the External Faculty of the Santa Fe Institute.
+I teach introductory courses in Theoretical Biology and Biological Modeling for biology students on the bachelor level, which results Ebooks that are publicly available.
+I am a co-founding member of the Utrecht Center for Quantitative Immunology, and fellow of the External Faculty of the Santa Fe Institute.

 My full address.